LamiaSal/IFT6758_projet/project-template-main/README.md

 Function to preprocess the data and to  send information to comet such as Metrics, plots and modeles can be found in the [utils file](./ift6758/models/utils.py).

 ## Evaluating models
-The evaluation of the models and comparaison of their performance as been done in a jupyter notebook: [Evaluation Q7](./notebooks/Part_2_Q.7.ipynb).
+The evaluation of the models and comparaison of their performance has been done in a jupyter notebook: [Evaluation Q7](./notebooks/Part_2_Q.7.ipynb).

 # Milestone 1